AntoniosBarotsis/Rember/README.md

     - Improved readme a bit
     - Set `AlwaysRun` to `false` by default
     - Fixed a relative path bug
-    - 🚧 Waiting for feedback to address 🚧
+    - Added ability to change your git hooks path

 ## Contributing